Note: We no longer require GRE test scores for application and admission to the program.

 Visit the College of Education and Human Development's Finance and Funding page for information on tuition.

 Our school psychology faculty are committed to and are experts in diversity, educational equity, student mental health, and social justice.
-We train students in research-based prevention, intervention, consultation, and assessment which equips them to become change agents in their school communities.
+We prepare students in research-based prevention, intervention, consultation, and assessment which equips them to become change agents in their school communities.
 Our graduates work with teachers, caregivers, and staff to help students thrive and to support social justice by dismantling ineffective, harmful systems.

 The most exciting aspect of my work is being prepared to solve problems that get in the way of children’s learning and overall functioning in and out of school.